 4. Set the Eid breakfast table the night before

-Setting bowls, plates, and utensils, along with some nice balloons and an Eid banner over the table is a nice way to set the tone for the morning of Eid-ul-Adha.
+Setting bowls, plates, and utensils, along with some nice balloons and an Eid celebration banner over the table is a nice way to set the tone for the morning of Eid-ul-Adha.
 Doing it the night before reduces the morning rush as you’re scrambling to get everything else ready.

 5. Explain how to perform the Eid prayer